chriscorwin/demuxe/test/README.md

+# Demo Flows

+## Overview

+Tests are actually demo flows.
+They should mirror as closely as possible the actual steps the presenter will take when running the actual demo.
+Defining a test is the very first step of creating a demo, can reasonably be done with the designer at the initial discovery meeting.
+This will also help ensure the design spec is fully fleshed out.
+You will know the demo is complete when you run the test and it passes (TDD).

+## Tests
+### Defining Tests

 Think of tests as DVDs.

 `/test/test-runner.test.js` is a DVD player.
 You almost certainly should open up and modify your DVD player.